Heartburn and Acid Reflux at NNMG

 For more information or to schedule a consultation, call 775-352-5384.

 Gastroesophageal reflux disease (GERD), also known as acid reflux disease, is a common condition.
-GERD occurs when stomach acids or intestinal bile leak into the esophagus, which is called gastroesophageal reflux.
+GERD occurs when stomach acids or intestinal bile leak into the bottom of the esophagus, which is called gastroesophageal reflux.
 Reflux can irritate the esophagus and cause heartburn.
-Other symptoms may include:
+Other reflux symptoms include:

 - Regurgitation, belching